LotusLotus

 "Then the king asked, 'What does the god-king Śakra or a Brahma-king look like?'
 Kevala Buddha told the great king, 'The god-king Śakra or a Brahma-king looks just like you now, wearing a celestial crown, but their magnificence does not match yours.
 For example, the form of a Buddha is so sublime and extraordinary that voice-hearers, Pratyekabuddhas, and Bodhisattvas can never compare.
 As a Buddha is sublime, you in your way are magnificent.'

-"Kāśyapa, at that time the noble king next asked Kevala Buddha, 'How long will it take me to attain Buddhahood?'
-That Buddha replied, 'Great King, attaining Buddhahood requires great, long, vast time.
-Why?
+“Kāśyapa, the noble king next asked Kevala Buddha, ‘How long will it take me to attain Buddhahood?’
+That Buddha replied, ‘Great King, attaining Buddhahood requires a vastly long time.
 Suppose you, Great King, abandon your merit, become an ordinary person, and use a hair to draw water from the immense ocean by the drop.
-When the ocean water is almost completely gone, and the remaining water is like [puddles in] cow tracks, a Tathāgata will appear in the world, whose name will be Lamp Light, the Tathāgata, Arhat, Samyak-Saṁbuddha.
+When the ocean water is almost completely gone, and the remaining water is like [puddles in] cow tracks, in the world will appear a Tathāgata called Lamp Light, the Tathāgata, Arhat, Samyak-Saṁbuddha.
 At that time there will be a king named Earth Sovereign, and Lamp Light Tathāgata will bestow upon him a prophecy that he will be a Buddha.
-At that time, Great King [Entire World Delighted to See], you will be that king's first-born son upon whom Lamp Light Buddha will also bestow a prophecy.
-He will say these words: "Great King, your first-born son is born to you as the water in the immense ocean, diminishing since the past, is near exhaustion.
-During this period, he has never been lesser kings, but has been the god-king Śakra, a Brahma-king, or a noble Wheel-Turning King ruling with the true Dharma.
-This first-born son of yours is so fiercely valiant and energetically diligent.
+Great King [Entire World Is Delighted to See], you will be that king’s first-born son, upon whom Lamp Light Buddha will also bestow a prophecy.
+He will say these words: “Great King [Earth Sovereign], your first-born son is born to you, as the water in the immense ocean, diminishing since the past, is near depletion.
+During this period, he has never been a lesser king, but has been the god-king Śakra, a Brahma-king, or a noble Wheel-Turning King ruling and transforming the world with the true Dharma.
+This first-born son of yours is boldly valiant and energetically diligent.
 Great King Earth Sovereign, bodhi is hard to attain.
 Because of these causes and conditions, I give you an analogy.
 Earth Sovereign, this first-born son of yours has 60,000 lady attendants.
 Like goddesses, they are shapely, beautiful, adorned with necklaces of jewels.
 He will abandon them all like spit.
-Knowing that desire is impermanent, precarious, and unstable, he will say, 'I will renounce family life.'
-Having said this, believing that family is not his way of life, he will renounce family life to learn the Way."
-Therefore, Lamp Light Buddha will bestow a prophecy: "In the future, there will be a Buddha called Śākyamuni.
+Knowing that desire is impermanent, precarious, and fickle, he will say, ‘I will renounce family life.’
+Having said this, believing that family is not his way of life, he will renounce family life to learn the Way.”
+Therefore, Lamp Light Buddha will bestow a prophecy upon that youth: “In the future, there will be a Buddha called Śākyamuni.
 His world will be called Endurance.
-Young man, you will then be reborn in the Licchavi clan and called the youth Entire World Delighted to See.
+Young man, you will then be reborn in the Licchavi clan and become a youth called Entire World Is Delighted to See.
 After the parinirvāṇa of Śākyamuni Buddha, the true Dharma will be perishing.
-When 80 years still remain, you will be [reborn as] a bhikṣu who upholds this Buddha's name and disseminates this sūtra, not caring even about his own life.
-After this bhikṣu dies at age 100, he will be reborn in the Pure Land of Peace and Bliss and will acquire great spiritual powers, standing on the Eighth Ground.
-He will manifest one body in Tuṣita Heaven, another body in the Pure Land of Peace and Bliss, and a third body to ask Ajita Buddha questions about this sūtra."
-Then the king Earth Sovereign, having heard the prophecy of his son, will be exultant and exuberant, saying, "Today the Tathāgata has prophesied that my son will be on the Eighth Ground."
-That youth, having heard the prophecy, will make energetic progress.'"
+When eighty years still remain, you will be [reborn as] a bhikṣu who upholds this Buddha’s name and disseminates this sūtra, not caring even about his own life.
+After this bhikṣu dies at age one hundred, he will be reborn in the Pure Land of Peace and Bliss and will acquire great spiritual powers.
+Standing on the eighth Bodhisattva ground, he will manifest one body in Tuṣita Heaven, another body in the Pure Land of Peace and Bliss, and a third body to ask Ajita Buddha questions about this sūtra.”
+Then King Earth Sovereign, having heard the prophecy of his son, will be exultant and exuberant, saying, “Today the Tathāgata has prophesied that my son will stand on the eighth ground.”
+That youth, having heard the prophecy, will make energetic progress.’”

 Kāśyapa said to the Buddha, "Therefore, World-Honored One, drawing water by the drop with a hair can deplete the water in the immense ocean."